 Definitions

-Sales objection – A reason given by a prospective customer for why they cannot or will not purchase a product or service.
+Sales objection is a reason a prospective customer gives why they cannot or will not purchase a product or service.

-Sales response – The reply given by a salesperson to overcome an objection and move the sale forward.
+Sales response – The reply a salesperson gives to overcome an objection and move the sale forward.

 Background on Sales Objections and Answers